The amazing Mývatn & Krafla Area in North-Iceland - a Compilation of the wonderful Sights

 Leirhnjúkur

-Next to Stóra-Víti explosion crater, you will find the Leirhnjúkur area - where one can see some brilliant colours and big contrasts.
+Next to the Stóra-Víti explosion crater, you will find the Leirhnjúkur area - where one can see some brilliant colours and big contrasts.

-Read more about this area in my travel-blog Mývatn in North-Iceland - Part IV - Mt.
+Read more about this area in my travel-blog: Mývatn in North Iceland - Part IV - Mt.
 Námafjall, Krafla & Leirhnjúkur.

 Gjástykki lava field